A2 Hosting vs InMotion Hosting 2026: Which Web Host Actually Wins?

 - PHP 8.x support with developer-friendly server configs

-- Free website migration handled by actual humans, not automation — a small but genuinely meaningful distinction
+- Free website migration handled by actual people, not just automation

 - Perpetual security features including HackScan, dual firewall, and brute-force defense